 Hinge's approach: Profile depth is its first line of defense.
 A convincing bot would need to write coherent prompt answers, respond specifically to personalized comments, and maintain a realistic conversation — much harder than swiping en masse.

 Bumble's approach: Bumble's Photo Verification requires users to take a real-time selfie matching a pose.
 Verified profiles get a checkmark.
-In our testing, unverified profiles on Bumble had significantly fewer matches — users self-select toward verified accounts.
+Public data suggests unverified profiles on Bumble receive significantly fewer matches — users self-select toward verified accounts.

 Bumble also allows women to blur their profile photos until the first message is sent, giving an additional layer of privacy control before any interaction.